Bartek0074/MeteoApp/README.md

 # MeteoApp

-This is simple react weather app.
+This is a nice React Weather App, where you can find the current weather and weather forecast of your/others city.
+I was building this app using React.js and the help of [OpenWeather API](https://openweathermap.org/api).

 ## Demo